timjaya/nbadash/part3.md

 ### (optional) Copy Remote Database to Local

 [These](./Copy_db_to_local.md) are optional instructions on how to copy the remote database to local for testing.

+# Grading

+* How well your application matches the Part 1 submission, and how well you incorporated the mentor's feedback?
+* Does it let a user access all the entities and relationships on the ER diagram?
+* Your grade will not be based on how _sophisticated_ the user interface is (though it may mildly help)
+* Your grade will suffer if it doesn't work, requires the user typing SQL, crashes or locks up on bad inputs, is vulnerable to the SQL injection described in lecture, and otherwise does not work as you described in part 1.

+# Submission

+Please leave your virtual machine running so the IP address does not change (see "Longer Term Running" above), then submit a PDF file to Gradescope containing:
+* both members' name and UNI;
+* the URL to access your application;
+    * if your application has some authentication flow (i.e. some sign-in page), include such credentials as well;
+* link to the GitHub repo containing your codebase;
+    * if you make any changes to your repo after you submitted your PDF file, we'll consider it as submission date instead;
+* any changes made to your schema since Part 2 (and why);

+Students will present to their project mentor between `11/27` and `11/29`.

+Similar to part 1, the mentors will email you to schedule a 15 minute meeting by `11/23`.

+Contact your mentor immediately if you have not been contacted by `11/26`.

+You will show off your project using the mentor's web browser:

+1. Give your mentor the app's URL so they can run it in Chrome or Firefox -- make sure you tested in those browsers!
+    * your grade will suffer _considerably_ if this step doesn't work

+2. Your mentor will interact with your application and test the functionality described in Part 1
+    *  Have a number of example interactions prepared ahead of time to show your mentor.
+       The more you impress your mentor, the better your grade is likely to be.

+3. Your mentor may ask to look at your code, so have it available.

+4. The web interface doesn't need to be fancy, however users **should not need to type anything resembling SQL**.